LibraryCarpentry/lc-spreadsheets/_episodes/04-quality-control.md

 Let's try this again with weight.
 Go to **Format** then **Conditional Formatting**.

 We'll do the *2-Color Scale* with Lowest to Highest for the orange colors.
-Then we'll apply that to the *wgt* column again.
+Then we'll apply that to the `len_hours` column again.
 Now we can scan through and different colors will stand out.
 Again, do we notice any strange values?

-It is nice to do be able to do these scans in spreadsheets, but we also can do these checks in a programming language like R, or in OpenRefine or SQL.
+It is nice to do be able to do these scans in spreadsheets, but we also can do these checks in a programming language like Python or R, or in OpenRefine or SQL.